Patrick Risch

 Patrick Risch (born 27 September 1968) is a politician from Liechtenstein who served in the Landtag of Liechtenstein from 2017 to 2025.
+A member of the Free List, he served as the party's spokesman in the Landtag from 2021 to 2025.

 Life

-Risch was born on 27 September 1968 in Eschen as the son of Quido Risch and Rita Kobler.
+Risch was born on 27 September 1968 in Eschen as the son of Quido Risch and Rita (née Kobler).
 He conducted an apprenticeship as a pastry chef and trained in European Union and Swiss food law and cyber security.
 Since 2002, he has worked as a self-employed IT specialist.
 In 2002, he was a co-founder of Miratools AG in Schellenberg and since 2013 owner of Standpunkte GmbH in Schellenberg.

 Risch was a member of the Schellenberg municipal council from 2011 to 2023 as a member of the Free List.
 He was a deputy member of the Landtag of Liechtenstein from 2013 to 2017, and a full member from 2017 to 2025.
-From 2015 to 2017 and again from 2021 to 2025 he has been a member of the finance committee, and from 2017 to 2021 he was a member of the Liechtenstein commission to the European Economic Area.
-From 2021 to 2025, he was the Free List's spokesman in the Landtag.
+From 2015 to 2017 and again from 2021 to 2025 he was a member of the Landtag's finance committee, and from 2017 to 2021 he was a member of the Liechtenstein commission to the European Economic Area; he was the Free List's spokesman in the Landtag from 2021 to 2025.
 Risch unsuccessfully ran for mayor of Schellenberg in 2023.
 He has again been a deputy member of the Landtag since 2025.

 Risch has been a prominent supporter of LGBTQ rights in Liechtenstein and was a supporter of the 2011 partnership act, which came into effect in 1 September.
 He was a founding member of the FLay - Gays and Lesbians Liechtenstein and Rhine Valley in 1998 and its president until 2008.